bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 For now, let's ignore the third class: "AppStartup".

-Press F5, you'll see ["value1","value2"] at the end of console's output.
-That code starts a self host server with power of "Microsoft.Owin.Host.HttpListener", then it sends a request using HttpClient.
-The response ["value1","value2"] gets written to Console's output then.

-[Microsoft.Owin.Host.HttpListener] nuget package which allows you to self host bit based apps under windows services / console apps.
+Press F5, you'll see the result in your default browser.
+This project starts a self host server with power of "Microsoft.Owin.Host.HttpListener", which allows you to self host bit based apps under windows services / console apps.

-So, what's AppStartup class anyway?
+What's AppStartup class anyway?
 It configures your app.
-You'll understand its parts while you're reading docs, but for now let's focus on following codes of that only:
+You'll understand its parts while you're reading docs, but for now let's focus on following codes only:

 ```csharp
 dependencyManager.RegisterDefaultWebApiConfiguration();